 Wheat germ is just 2.5% of the total grain and is the embryo for new sprouts.
 The germ is removed during white flour refinement.
 It takes 50lbs of wheat to make 1lb of wheat germ.
 The germ, has high levels of Vitamin E, has folate, some protein, fiber and minerals.
 It is like a mini multivitamin pill in food form.

 I would have added rice bran to the list.
 Rice bran has fantastic iron values that Indian vegetarians frequently are low in, but recent studies suggest high levels of arsenic was found especially in rice bran.
 So, that’s sad and probably best to avoid it.

 Finally and a purely emotional reason – Personally, I feel a little unsatisfied when eating plain white rice, always tinkering for something after my meal to feel full.
 Adding wheat germ, strangely, adds to my fullness factor.
 Now, whether it is psychological, or whether it is from the added fiber, I can’t tell.
 That’s for you to decide.

-As usual, comments and discussions are most welcome, highly recommended in fact :), both down here in comments section or in my Facebook Page.
+As usual, comments and discussions are most welcome, highly recommended in fact :), down here in comments section.